htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     HTCondor is about to run a job as a particular user (instead of as user nobody), it verifies that the UID given for the user is in the password file and actually matches the given user name.
-However, under installations that do not have every user in every machine’s password file, this check will fail and the execution attempt will be aborted.
+However, under installations that do not have every user in every machine's password file, this check will fail and the execution attempt will be aborted.
 To cause HTCondor not to do this check, set this configuration variable to ``True``.
-HTCondor will then run the job under the user’s UID.
+HTCondor will then run the job under the user's UID.

 ``SLOT<N>_USER`` :index:`SLOT<N>_USER`
     The name of a user for HTCondor to use instead of user nobody, as